Oh My Food Recipes

 FAQs:

-Can I use raw cashew?
+Can I use raw cashews for cashew shrimp?

 Can I use other nuts instead of cashews?